mrfoliveira/STResampling-JDSA2020/README.md

 # Biased Pre-Processing Strategies for Imbalanced Spatio-Temporal Forecasting (Extension)

-This repository contains the research compendium of the journal article:
+This repository contains the research compendium of the (submitted) journal article:

 Oliveira, M., Moniz, N., Torgo, L., & Costa, V. S. Biased Resampling Strategies for Imbalanced Spatio-Temporal Forecasting.
-Submitted on November 2020.
+Submitted in November 2020.

 The journal article is an extension to the conference paper: